dileepbc01/resume-analyser/README.md

 # Resume Analyzer 🚀

+> **Note:** This application is currently in active development.
+Features and functionality may change.

 Resume Analyzer is an AI-powered SaaS tool designed to streamline resume analysis and job matching.
 It leverages advanced language models to provide accurate insights, helping recruiters efficiently evaluate candidates.

 ## 🛠 Tech Stack